Planning-Augmented Sampling with Early Guidance for High-Reward Discovery: Experiments

 \section{Experiments}

 In this section, we evaluate the performance of \modelname on two tasks: \textbf{Hypergrid} and \textbf{Molecule Design}.
 These tasks are designed to test the model under different conditions: the former involves long action trajectories with sparse rewards, while the latter involves short trajectories with a large action space, also under sparse rewards.
-Our evaluation focuses on two central research questions: \begin{itemize}[leftmargin=2em,itemsep=-0.1em] \item[\ding{182}] How effectively does the model achieve early discovery and sustained generation of high-reward candidates? \item[\ding{183}] How well does the model maintain diversity among generated candidates? \end{itemize}
+Our evaluation focuses on three central research questions (\textbf{RQ}): \begin{itemize}[leftmargin=3em,itemsep=-0.1em] \item[\textbf{RQ \ding{172}}] How quickly can the model discover high-reward candidates during the early stages of training? \item[\textbf{RQ} \ding{173}] How effectively can the model sustain the generation of high-reward candidates over time? \item[\textbf{RQ} \ding{174}] How well does the model maintain diversity among the generated candidates? \end{itemize}

-To provide a comprehensive view of the model’s capabilities with respect to these questions, we report a set of carefully chosen metrics.
-In addition, we examine how key parameters of the model are learned, and we conduct ablation studies on the joint forward probability $P_F$ and MCTS-based planning in Sec.~\ref{sec: Additional Experimental Results}.
-The experimental setup and results for each task are detailed below.